ADMISSION POLICY 2020-21

 St George’s Catholic Primary School a member of the St Margaret Clitherow Catholic Academy Trust within North Yorkshire County Council Local Authority

-St Georges RC Primary School was founded by the Catholic Church to provide education for baptised Catholic children.
-The school is run by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government and seeks at all times to be a witness to Jesus Christ.
+St George’s Catholic Primary School was founded by the Catholic Church to provide education for baptised Catholic children.
+The school is run by the Board of Directors of St Margaret Clitherow Catholic Academy Trust as part of the Catholic Church in accordance with its Trust Deed and Articles of Association and seeks at all times to be a witness to Jesus Christ.

-The Governing Body is the Admissions Authority and is responsible for determining the school’s admissions policy.
-The Planned admission number for September 2018 is 15.
+The Board of Directors is the Admissions Authority and is responsible for determining the academy’s admissions policy.
+The Planned admission number for September 2020 is 15.